drewr/httprof/README.md

 Distributed under the Eclipse Public License, the same as Clojure.

-Thanks to [Sonian](http://www.sonian.com) for encouraging the development of open software.
+Thanks to [Sonian](http://www.sonian.com) for supporting open software.